TheAlchemist75/TheAlchemist75/README.md

 <hr/>

 ### :man_technologist: About Me :
-Interested in web development, app development and web3, but focusing on full-stack web development at the moment.
+Interested in web development, app development and web3 technologies, but focusing on full-stack web development at the moment.

 - :telescope: Aspiring to be a full-stack web developer.

 - :seedling: Exploring new domains.

-- :zap: Playing video games or outdoor sports is one of my favorite pastime activities in my free time.
+- :zap: Playing video games or outdoor sports are my favorite pastime activities.
 I also enjoy learning various web development concepts, coding, sketching and hitting the gym.

 - :mailbox:How to reach me: <a href="mailto:Shubhammanur0075@gmail.com">
     <img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" alt="Gmail Badge" align="center"/>